History of Niagara Falls in Timeline

 March 11, 2009: Man survives unprotected trip over Horseshoe Falls

-2010: Tower Hotel renamed the Tower Hotel
+2010: Tower Hotel renamed

 June 15, 2012: Nik Wallenda walks across the falls area on a tightrope

-March 2013: Niagara Tunnel Project Placed into Service
+March 2013: Niagara Tunnel Project placed into service

-2013: Renovation of Three Sisters Islands begins
+2013: Three Sisters Islands renovated

 2014: Hornblower Cruises replaces Maid of the Mist on Canadian side